Ringstead Bay (6 Miles)

 With views of Old Harry Rocks and the Isle of Wight.
 The menu concentrates on local produce and fruit, vegetables and herbs picked each day from the huge kitchen garden.

-On booking your stay, you will receive a welcome pack with a wealth of restaurant recommendations.
+On booking your stay, you will receive a welcome pack with the many and varied eatery recommendations.

 Sculptures by the lakes (1 Mile)